stackhpc/ansible-role-openhpc/README.md

   * `default`: Optional.
 A boolean flag for whether this partion is the default.
 Valid settings are `YES` and `NO`.
   * `maxtime`: Optional.
 A partition-specific time limit following the format of [slurm.conf](https://slurm.schedmd.com/slurm.conf.html) parameter `MaxTime`.
 The default value is given by `openhpc_job_maxtime`.
 The value should be quoted to avoid Ansible conversions.
-  * `params`: Optional.
+  * `partition_params`: Optional.
 Mapping of additional parameters and values for [partition configuration](https://slurm.schedmd.com/slurm.conf.html#SECTION_PARTITION-CONFIGURATION).

 `openhpc_job_maxtime`: Maximum job time limit, default `'60-0'` (60 days).
 See [slurm.conf](https://slurm.schedmd.com/slurm.conf.html) parameter `MaxTime` for format.
 The default is 60 days.
 The value should be quoted to avoid Ansible conversions.